xylophonehero/isj-photography/src/pages/testimonials/index.md

     quote:
       I can’t thank you enough for giving me the most beautiful photos in the world.
 You were so welcoming, and made me feel so at ease.
 I can’t wait to come back every year for Christmas photos, and also for Harley’s birthday photos too!
 You’re an amazing photographer.
     image: /img/testimonial-suzanne.jpg
-  - author: Jane
+  # - author: Jane
-    location: Doe
+  #   location: Doe
-    tag: Engagement
+  #   tag: Engagement
-    featured: true
+  #   featured: true
-    quote:
+  #   quote:
-      This will be replaed with a real testimonial as we need one for the engagement couple session.
+  #     This will be replaed with a real testimonial as we need one for the engagement couple session.
-    image: /img/placeholder.jpg
+  #   image: /img/placeholder.jpg
-  - author: Jane
+  # - author: Jane
-    location: Doe
+  #   location: Doe
-    tag: Cake Smash
+  #   tag: Cake Smash
-    featured: true
+  #   featured: true
-    quote:
+  #   quote:
-      This will be replaed with a real testimonial as we need one for the engagement couple session.
+  #     This will be replaed with a real testimonial as we need one for the cake smash session.
-    image: /img/placeholder.jpg
+  #   image: /img/placeholder.jpg
-  - author: Jane
+  # - author: Jane
-    location: Doe
+  #   location: Doe
-    tag: Sitter
+  #   tag: Sitters
-    featured: true
+  #   featured: true
-    quote:
+  #   quote:
-      This will be replaed with a real testimonial as we need one for the engagement couple session.
+  #     This will be replaed with a real testimonial as we need one for the engagement couple session.
-    image: /img/placeholder.jpg
+  #   image: /img/placeholder.jpg
-  - author: Jane
+  # - author: Jane
-    location: Doe
+  #   location: Doe
-    tag: Hair And Make Up
+  #   tag: Hair And Make Up
-    featured: true
+  #   featured: true
-    quote:
+  #   quote:
-      This will be replaed with a real testimonial as we need one for the engagement couple session.
+  #     This will be replaed with a real testimonial as we need one for the engagement couple session.
-    image: /img/placeholder.jpg
+  #   image: /img/placeholder.jpg
 ---